mercadopago/devsite-docs/guides/security/owasp.en.md

 In this way, we prevent incorrect data from persisting in our databases and as a consequence, causing a malfunction in our system.
 All data from unreliable sources should be subject to this validation.

-For its implementation, any programming technique is used that allows the effective application of input data correction:
+For its implementation, any programming technique that allows the efficient application of input-data correction is used, namely:

 * Validators of data types available natively in web application frameworks.
 * Validation against the JSON schema and XML schema for input in these formats.